 In other words, CCJWRD does not intend to levy actual assessments against the properties within the FM FLOOD RISK MANAGEMENT DISTRICT NO. 1 assessment district as long as sales tax revenues are sufficient.

-The Cass County Joint Water Resource District will conduct the Assessment Hearing regarding FM Flood Risk Management District No. 1 on Tuesday, June 6, 2017, at 5:30 p.m., at the FargoDome, 1800 North University Drive, Fargo, North Dakota.
+The Cass County Joint Water Resource District had an Assessment Hearing regarding FM Flood Risk Management District No. 1 Tuesday, June 6, 2017, at 5:30 p.m., at the FargoDome, 1800 North University Drive, Fargo, North Dakota.

 Assessment Hearing – When and Where